-Facebook fires employee who protested its inaction on Trump tweets
+Facebook employee who protested inaction on Trump posts says he was fired

 Facebook and Dail did not immediately respond to requests for comment.

-Reporting by Katie Paul; Editing by Will Dunham
+Reporting by Katie Paul; Editing by Will Dunham and Cynthia Osterman